JoseMorenoJ/CPPtest/README.md

 }
 ```

-We recommend to check the cppreference.com website to understand in more detail how the move operations are performed.
+We recommend to check the references above to understand in more detail how the move operations are performed.

 ### Basics 11
 [unsolved](https://josemorenoj.github.io/CPPtest/statements/unsolved/Basics11.cpp) /